 That ingredient is water.
 After all, about one third of our body tissues, or roughly 75%, is made up of water.
 Yet, when discussing the nutrients that are involved in the muscle building process, people mostly think about fats, carbs and protein, often forgetting to take water into consideration, while it should be right there on top of the list.

-In this article we are going to discuss how water helps in improving the quality of your training and the effects on your physique, giving you several advices on the best way to consume this ingredient, necessary for building your muscles.
+In this article we are going to discuss how water helps in improving the quality of your training and the effects on your physique, giving you several pieces of advice on the best way to consume this ingredient, necessary for building your muscles.

 Water Creates the Pump